MarkAdell/my_articles/postgres_isolation_and_locking/README.md

 COMMIT;
 ```

-Please note that normal `SELECT` statements under an isolation level like `READ COMMITTED` will not be blocked by a `SELECT FOR UPDATE` or any other locking modes, as normal `SELECT` statements don't acquire any locks on the rows they read, so they don't cause any conflicts with other transactions.
+Please note that normal `SELECT` statements under an isolation level like `READ COMMITTED` will not be blocked by a `SELECT FOR UPDATE` or any other locking mode, as normal `SELECT` statements don't acquire any locks on the rows they read, so they don't cause any conflicts with other transactions.

 #### Lock modes ordered by restrictiveness from highest to lowest:

 - **`SELECT ..
 FOR UPDATE` (exclusive lock)**
     - Blocks concurrent transactions on the same rows from performing `SELECT FOR UPDATE`, `SELECT FOR NO KEY UPDATE`, `SELECT FOR SHARE`, `SELECT FOR KEY SHARE`, `UPDATE`, and `DELETE`.
-    - This is the mode implicitly used for `DELETE` commands and `UPDATE` commands on columns with unique indexes.
+    - This is the mode implicitly used for `DELETE` commands, and `UPDATE` commands on columns with unique indexes.
     - Use when you want to prevent other transactions from modifying or acquiring any type of lock on the selected rows.
 - **`SELECT ..
 FOR NO KEY UPDATE` (shared lock)**
     - Blocks concurrent transactions on the same rows from performing `SELECT FOR UPDATE`, `SELECT FOR NO KEY UPDATE`, `SELECT FOR SHARE`, `DELETE`, and any `UPDATE` that changes key values (such as primary keys).
     - This is the mode implicitly used for `UPDATE` commands that don't acquire a `FOR UPDATE` lock.
-    - Use when you want to lock selected rows against concurrent updates that change key values or exclusive locks, while allowing other transactions to acquire SELECT FOR KEY SHARE locks.
+    - Use when you want to lock selected rows against concurrent updates that change key values and from exclusive locks, while allowing other transactions to acquire `SELECT FOR KEY SHARE` locks.
 - **`SELECT ..
 FOR SHARE` (shared lock)**
     - Blocks concurrent transactions on the same rows from performing `SELECT FOR UPDATE`, `SELECT FOR NO KEY UPDATE`, `UPDATE`, and `DELETE`.
-    - Use when you want to lock selected rows against all concurrent updates or exclusive locks, while allowing other transactions to acquire `SELECT FOR SHARE` or `SELECT FOR KEY SHARE` locks.
+    - Use when you want to lock selected rows against all concurrent updates and from exclusive locks, while allowing other transactions to acquire `SELECT FOR SHARE` or `SELECT FOR KEY SHARE` locks.
 - **`SELECT ..
 FOR KEY SHARE` (shared lock)**
     - Blocks concurrent transactions on the same rows from performing `SELECT FOR UPDATE`, `DELETE`, and any `UPDATE` that changes key values (such as primary keys).
-    - Use when you want to lock selected rows against concurrent updates that change key values or exclusive locks, while allowing other transactions to acquire any type of shared lock.
+    - Use when you want to lock selected rows against concurrent updates that change key values and from exclusive locks, while allowing other transactions to acquire any type of shared lock.

 #### Deadlocks

 A deadlock happens when two or more transactions are waiting for each other to release locks.
 PostgreSQL periodically checks for deadlocks and handles them.

-If a lock isn't released within the configurable parameter `deadlock_timeout` (default is 1 second), PostgreSQL will trigger the deadlock detection algorithm and if a deadlock was found, one of the involved transactions is rolled back.
+If a lock isn't released within the configurable parameter `deadlock_timeout` (default is 1 second), PostgreSQL will trigger the deadlock detection algorithm and if a deadlock was found, one of the involved transactions will be rolled back.

 ### Optimistic Locking